petermatts/petermatts/README.md

 ### **Fun Facts**

 - Did you know that on windows the keyboard short cut `ctrl+alt+shift+windows+L` automattically takes you to LinkedIn in your browser?
 - Did you know that Desmos uses Latex?
 So you can copy a raw Latex formula into desmos without needing to retype the whole thing.
 - Did you know that someone took the time and effort to create https://guthib.com incase you accidentally spell github incorrectly?
+- If you change the `.docx`, `.pptx`, etc. file extension of a microsoft office file and rename the file extension to `.zip`, you can actually unzip the file into a bunch of `.xml` files.
+Essentially all Microsoft Office files are just `xml`.
+- Similarly, Jupyter Notebooks are just JSON under the hood.
 - More coming soon

 <!-- Separate tables by math vs cs classes? -->